zonination/emperors/README.md

 ### Succession

-An emporor's rise to power was one of the following:
+In the `succession` column, an emporor's rise to power occurred in one of the following situations:

+* **Birthright** - Cases in which an emperor's lineage was the determining factor in their control of the Empire, with little conflict.
+* **Seized Power** - Cases in which an emporor used violent force to seize the Empire.
+* **Appointment by Army**